Rumi calendar: 1925 discontinuation of the Rumi calendar

 The use of the AH era was abandoned as part of Atatürk's reforms by an act of December 26, 1341 AH (1925 AD) and was replaced by the Gregorian year from 1926.
+The transition is visible in material culture: gravestones from the early Republican era commonly display birth years according to the Hijri calendar, alongside death dates according to the Gregorian calendar, reflecting the shift between the two systems.

 Calendar months

 The names of four months that occur in pairs in the Semitic/Arabic naming system (Teşrin-i Evvel, Teşrin-i Sânî and Kânûn-ı Evvel, Kânûn-ı Sânî) were changed on January 10, 1945 to Turkish language names, Ekim, Kasım, Aralık and Ocak, for simplicity.
 From 1918 the fiscal year has commenced on 1 January.
 The other months' names were from the Syriac language, except for Mart, Mayıs, and Ağustos, which were derived from Latin.